-Snake’s head fritillaria (Fritillaria meleagris), also known as guinea hen flowers, are 12-15" tall, have grassy foliage and produce one or more large, dangling bells with no topknot (see photo at bottom of page).
-Their petals can be creamy white, pink or burgundy and typically display a checkered pattern.
+Snake’s head fritillaria (Fritillaria meleagris), also known as guinea hen flowers, are 12-15" tall.
+The bulbs produce grassy foliage and one or more stems, each with a dangling flower.
+The flower petals can be creamy white, pink or burgundy and typically display a checkered pattern.
 Fritillaria meleagris has a delicate charm that’s best appreciated up close.
-Plant them in flowerbeds and borders, rock gardens, woodland gardens and damp, grassy meadows.
+Plant the bulbs in flowerbeds and borders, rock gardens, woodland gardens and damp, grassy meadows.
 Snake’s head frittilaria prefer growing in dappled shade, though they will also grow quite well in full sun.

 Michael's flower (Fritillaria michailovskyi) has grassy foliage and nodding bell-shaped flowers that are maroon with golden yellow edges.
 They grow about 8" tall and need well drained soil.
 Ideal for rock gardens.

 Depth and Spacing: Plant crown imperial bulbs 6” deep.
 Fritillaria meleagris and michailovskyi should be planted 3” deep.

-Fritillaria bulbs have a skunky odor and are known to repel voles.
+Fritillaria imperialis bulbs have a skunky odor and are said to repel voles.
 Deer avoid both the plants and the flowers.

 For a natural look, plant Fritillaria meleagris in groups of 6 or more bulbs.

 Most gardeners grow crown imperials as annuals.
 After flowering, you can simply dig up the bulbs and discard them in a compost pile.
 If you want try getting the bulbs to bloom again the next spring, fertilize the plants before they flower or immediately afterwards.
 Snip off the spent flowers and allow the foliage to continue growing until it has completely yellowed.
 At that point you can cut off the flower stalk at ground level.

 In fertile, moist but well-drained soil, snake’s head fritillaria will usually multiply and come back to bloom again each spring.
 To encourage these bulbs to perennialize, fertilize the plants either before they bloom or immediately afterwards.
 And ensure the bulbs don’t completely dry out during summer and fall.